 The building is almost square and was built without any doors.
 Above the central entrance, you can see four large Chinese-style characters that translate to mean “precious seat of the Holy body.”

 The smaller characters tell the date of the building, which translates as “Holy Thursday 1899.”
-On the other side is a Latin inscription that reads “Capella in Coena Domini,” meaning “Chapel for the last supper.”
+A Latin inscription on the other side reads “Capella in Coena Domini,” meaning “Chapel for the Last Supper.”

-On the bell tower walls are some carved stone reliefs of some saints, along with the bamboo carved stone bars.
-On the first floor hangs a large drum.
-This drum is used only on Sundays and festival days to accompany the ringing of the larger bell.
+The walls of the bell tower are adorned with intricately carved stone reliefs of saints and delicately sculpted bamboo-like stone bars—an artistic blend of Eastern aesthetics and Christian symbolism.
+On the first floor hangs a large ceremonial drum, played only on Sundays and festival days to accompany the tolling of the great bell.

 The Phat Diem Cathedral